24.11.2025

 Creating a user account is worthwhile.
 As a logged-in customer, you do not need to pay for your reservation immediately.
 You can also cancel unpaid reservations yourself.
 Create a user account.

-The reservation day begins at 2 pm and ends at 12 noon.
+The reservation day for shared rental huts and rental huts begins at 2 pm and ends at 12 noon.

 A foreign company can place an order in the company's name only as an unregistered customer.